Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 • why this matters now

 When the offer is articulated clearly, ads feel calm.
+When it’s vague or overloaded, ads feel pushy.

 Facebook ads don’t fix unclear offers.
-They make the gap visible.

 Campaign objectives matter less than intent

-Technically, Facebook gives you many campaign options.
+Facebook offers many campaign objectives.

 But for retreats, the deeper question isn’t: